Get to Know WMAA

 Lou was a founding shareholder and CEO of Jet Support Services, Inc. (JSSI) where he still serves as Chairman Emeritus, and special advisor to the Board of Directors.
 Prior to that, he held senior management positions with the business aircraft units of Boeing Capital Corp. and GE Capital Solutions.
 Lou has been involved with Embry-Riddle Aeronautical University for more than 25 years.
 Before retiring, he was appointed Vice President and established the Office of Corporate Relations and Government Affairs.
 He currently serves on Industry Boards for The University’s College of Engineering and College of Business.
 Lou is a 6,500-hour pilot with an Airline Transport Pilot certificate and a Cessna Citation Jet type rating who has built three airplanes and has owned several single-and twin-engine aircraft.

 Al is a retired American Airlines pilot with extensive military and commercial flight experience.
 He was an International Wide Body Captain who crisscrossed the globe and has more than 500 ocean crossings to his credit.
 He brings a valuable perspective to WMAA students, having been a pilot recruiter who was involved in interviewing, evaluating, vetting and selecting pilot candidates.
-He was a Command Pilot in the Michigan Air National Guard and served his country for 26 years in the military.
+He was a Command Pilot in the United States Air Force as well as the Michigan Air National Guard, serving his country for 26 years in the military.
 He flew 5,300 hours in the military, and chalked up 18,000 hours as a commercial pilot.
 Albert has significant experience not only as a pilot, but also in operations, management and leadership related to aviation.